joshday/OnlineStats.jl/docs/src/weights.md

 ### [`Scaled(weight, λ)`](@ref)

 Weights are scaled by a constant.
-This should only be used with certain subtypes of `StochasticStat` (those based on stochastic gradient algorithms), as it may violate the weight rules at the top of this page.
+This should only be used with the `StochasticStat`s based on stochastic gradient algorithms, as it violates the weight rules at the top of this page.
 OnlineStats based on stochastic gradient algorithms are [`Quantile`](@ref), [`KMeans`](@ref), and [`StatLearn`](@ref).